makrai/notes/lawrence20-argument-mining-survey.md

     sentences that were classified with less than 98% confidence were removed
   * used as training data to identify Method, Result, and Conclusion sentences using both SVM and naïve Bayes classifiers
-    * average F-score of 0.97 with naïve Bayes and 0.99 with SVM, and are
+    * average F-score of 0.97 with naïve Bayes and 0.99 with SVM
     * classifiers further tested on the corpus used by Agarwal and Yu (2009), where sentences are classified in the same way.
 By using this approach,
     * Agarwal & Yu's results show an F-score of 0.92 using 10-fold cross-valid